galaxyproject/training-material/topics/introduction/tutorials/origins_science/tutorial.md

 know, without referring to any particular object.
 The oldest source in which it appears corresponds to a fragment of Heraclitus, although according to Cicero and Diogenes, it was Pythagoras himself who coined the term.
-The term *σοφια* has a very broad meaning in the Greek literary tradition, being applied indistinctly to all kinds of knowledge, both speculative and practical.
-In Homer, *σοφός* means a man skilled in mechanical arts.
+The term *σοφια* (sofia) has a very broad meaning in the Greek literary tradition, being applied indistinctly to all kinds of knowledge, both speculative and practical.
+In Homer, *σοφός* (sofos) means a person skilled in mechanical arts.
 For Aristotle, philosophy is identical with science , embracing the whole body of human knowledge, distributed in conformity with the diverse variety of its objects.[^2]